How to Clean Violin Strings (Without Damaging Your Instrument)

 If strings still look cloudy or feel sticky:

-• Cloth should be slightly damp, not wet
+• The cloth should be slightly damp, not wet

 ⚠️ Never let alcohol touch the varnish.